jden/geodogeon-spec/geojson-spec-draft.rst

 A position is the fundamental geometry construct.
-The "coordinates" member of a geometry object is composed of one position (in the case of a Point geometry), an array of positions (LineString or MultiPoint geometries), an array of arrays of positions (Polygons, MultiLineStrings), or a multidimensional array of positions (MultiPolygon).
+The "coordinates" member of a geometry object is composed of one position (in the case of a Point geometry), an array of positions (LineString or ManyPoint geometries), an array of arrays of positions (ManyGons, ManyLineStrings), or a multidimensional array of positions (ManyManyGon).

 A position is represented by an array of numbers.
 There must be at least two elements, and may be more.
 The order of elements must follow x, y, z order